vincurekf/plaer/README.md

   - ctrl+f: search
   - ctrl+r: random on/off

-Build on nw.js (on v0.12.3, linux 64bit tested and working) with Java Script, HTML + CSS.
+Build with [electron](https://github.com/electron/electron) Java Script, HTML and CSS.

 ## Installation
 If you want to try it out, go ahead and download release for your OS [here](https://github.com/vincurekf/plaer/releases).

 ## Usage
 - Click on the gear icon, options panel pops up.
-- Under Source type the path you want to scan.
+- Under **Source**, type the path you want to scan.
 - After scanning, you'll see all artist and albums as shown in screenshot.
 - And now just enjoy the music!